 Government grants are treated as contributions that are conditioned upon certain performance requirements and the incurrence of allowable qualifying expenses.
-At September 30, 2022 there are no conditional contributions related to government grants.
+At September 30, 2023 conditional contributions from government grants totaling \$221,370 have not been recognized in the statement of activities.